H2020-IPM-Decisions/DSSService/docs/registerdss.md

         chart_type: spline   # Could be  line, spline, area, areaspline, column and scatter.
 Ref https://www.highcharts.com/docs/chart-and-series-types/chart-types
         color: '#999999'
 ```

+##input_schema property: Default value templates
+We have added a simple templating system for expressing default values.
+Templates are enclosed in curly
+brackets `{}`.
+Currently, the only template added is for `CURRENT_YEAR`.
+This is an integer that can be changed by simple
+arithmetics like addition and substraction.
+E.g. for the user to enter a sowing date of last year (e.g. winter
+wheat),it would be expressed like this: `"default": "{CURRENT_YEAR-1}-09-15"`

 See [the page on generating api requests](apirequest.md) for details about the input_schema properties.
 Using the [Json editor](https://json-editor.github.io/json-editor/) and the [Json schema generator](https://www.jsonschema.net/home) can be a great help in creating the schema.